-Our average employee turnover during 2015 was 11% across the company (this excludes any terminations due to reduction in force or death).
-As of December 31, 2015, 11% of the workforce were eligible to retire within 5 years.
+Our average employee turnover during 2016 was 9.55% across the company (this excludes any terminations due to reduction in force or death).
+As of December 31, 2016, 21% of the workforce were at risk of retirement.

 Safety is one of our Core Values, but reducing injuries has recently been a challenge.
 Our goal is to achieve industry-leading safety performance and ultimately become a zero-injury workplace.
 PNM Resources has initiated an effort across the company to renew the focus on safety and to encourage each and every employee to “Be the Reason Everyone Goes Home Safe.”
 We are encouraging every employee to set the tone, raise awareness and clearly communicate that even one accident or injury is too many, and that nothing should take precedence over keeping ourselves and our colleagues safe.

 The company has numerous employee policies that govern hiring practices, parental leave, health and safety, employee performance evaluations, anti-corruption, and anti-trust.
 Our Do The Right Thing code of conduct is an over-arching guiding document that lays the foundation of what is expected of employees.
 We also abide by an Equal Employment Opportunity policy that meets regulations and we believe that this helps to cultivate our environment of personal and professional growth.